 “Journal First” papers (page limit: up to 2 pages, including references)

 This category aims at including published journal papers in the FORTE 2020 program.
 The objective is to offer FORTE attendees a richer program and further opportunities for interaction.

 Authors of published papers in high-quality journals can submit a proposal to present their journal paper in FORTE.
 The journal paper must adhere to the following four criteria:

 A journal-first submission is a concise but compelling summary of the published journal paper, which makes it clear why a related presentation would enrich the program of FORTE.

 Journal-first submissions must be marked as such in the submission’s title, and must explicitly include pointers to the journal publication (such as a DOI) but also to related conference and workshop papers, as appropriate.
 They will be judged on the basis of the above criteria, but also considering relevance and the potential of enriching and complementing the conference program.

-All accepted papers, regardless of category, will be published in the FORTE 2020 formal proceedings, which will appear in Springer’s LNCS-IFIP volume series.
+All accepted papers, except for the journal-first submissions, will be published in the FORTE 2020 formal proceedings, which will appear in Springer’s LNCS-IFIP volume series.